 As a general rule, anything you eat out at a restaurant, you can make healthier at home, and for a lot less money too.
 Short on time?
 Try making a big meal so you have leftovers to last a few days.

 For some, this might not be the easiest or most enjoyable thing on the list, but it makes a big difference and can be a lot of fun once your creative side starts to kick in.

 Gotten burned by having to throw away a cooking blunder in the past?

 5. Rethink your route through the grocery store

 Hit the perimeters first and load up on meat, dairy, fruits, and veggies that are easy to prepare and that you know you like.
 Leave the middle aisles for last.
-Grab only what you need and a select a few treats you just can’t do without.
+Grab only what you need and select a few treats you just can’t do without.

 6. Commit to making just one meal healthier

-Getting all ramped up for a complete overhaul of your eating habits can be exciting, but is usually short-lived.
+Getting all ramped up for a complete overhaul of your healthy eating habits can be exciting, but is usually short-lived.
 Instead of going all in on everything, decide what meal you want to work on and commit to making it a little bit healthier over time.